0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2024-09-30-installing.md

 # ribbon: DarkSlateBlue
 ---

-In this blog i am going to explain how i set up [Game Of Active Directory](https://github.com/Orange-Cyberdefense/GOAD/) lab on a Windows host with Vmware pro.
+I'll walk through how I set up the [Game Of Active Directory](https://github.com/Orange-Cyberdefense/GOAD/) lab using VMware Pro on a Windows host.

 GOAD is a lab enviroment built for pentesters with alot of misconfigurations to practice different attack methods and techniques.